Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Los Angeles Kings News

-Darcy Kuemper will start Thursday vs. Columbus.
+Darcy Kuemper will start Monday vs. Calgary.

 Darcy Kuemper

-Copley will start Thursday vs. the Bruins.
+Copley will start Saturday vs. the Hurricanes.

 Pheonix Copley